 Alternatively, consider outsourcing the job to professional window cleaners if DIY cleaning is not an option.

 Unless the glass box is made of thermal glass, hot summer days can be unbearable in the sunroom.
 The sunlight heats everything in the room, raising the temperature considerably.
 And most builders will recommend using a fan or installing high ventilation points in the extension to let the hot air out.
+Having a functional ventilation system becomes important so that the room does not go to extreme temperatures and stays in the cozy middle zone.
+You can always reach out to home service providers like Buric Heating and Air Conditioning Rockville AC services or ones close to where you live to help out with ventilation and AC installations.

 A glass roof might sound great on paper, but it can pose a serious challenge during the summer.
 Most people use glazing systems to reduce the “greenhouse” effect in the glass box.
 But it’s worth noting that this treatment uses opaque films, which means no more stargazing.